 "We're also hoping to have these same subjects participate in his studies involving SPECT [single photon emission computerized tomography] imaging of dopamine transporter function on the same days.
 That will enable us to directly link dopamine to hormone levels and olfaction in the same women."

 Addressing treatment implications, Mozley said: "At this point, there has really not been a lot of research done looking at augmenting neuroleptic treatment with estrogen.
 A few case studies have generally shown estrogen augmentation to be beneficial.
 A study which involved more patients [Kulkarni et al., 1996] found that, in combination with standardized neuroleptic treatment, estrogen was initially more helpful in reducing positive symptoms than medication alone.
-However, after two months, there was no difference in terms of positive symptomatology between the two treatment groups."
+However, after two months, there was no difference in terms of positive symptomatology between the

 In conclusion, Mozley noted that she, Raquel Gur and their colleagues are also planning longitudinal treatment studies.